Some links in this post may be affiliate links

 Put back the plant to its display position and keep it dry for about 5-7 days to reduce the risk of rot-root disease.

-Pruning Crassula muscosa is easy as it involves removal of any dead or diseased leaves to keep it neat and also discourage pest and disease infestations.
+Pruning Crassula muscosa involves removal of dead or diseased leaves to keep it neat and also discourage pest and disease infestations.

 To encourage branching and a bushy, compact growth, regularly pinch off the tips of the stems.
-Cutback the plant at the beginning of the growing season if it is has become unruly to rejuvenate growth.
+Cutback the plant at the beginning of the growing season when it becomes unruly to rejuvenate growth.

 With age, the stems begin to trail or droop at the weight of the leaves.
 Therefore, cut them back to keep the plant compact.
 Minimize the number of cuts as much as possible to avoid unnecessary injuries to reduce disease infestations.